 Dave shrugged.
 ‘What’s wrong with that?’

-Reena smiled at me.
-‘There’s nothing wrong with becoming a moth.
-Think of how far you could fly?
-And always towards the light.’
+‘There’s nothing wrong with becoming a moth,’ said Reena.
+‘You’ll always fly towards the light.’

 ‘Mate, fucking go with it,’ said Dave.
 He swirled the beer in his bottle and then tipped his head back.
-I watched his adams apple gulp as the beer drained from the bottle.
+I watched the beer drain from the bottle.

 Liana came back to the table.
 ‘What did I miss?’